 The Serra do Mar is a coastal system of mountain ranges and escarpments in southeastern Brazil.
 Serra do Mar State Park and the Serra do Mar Ecological Corridor encompass and protect one of the largest remaining areas of continuous Atlantic Forest.

-Serra do Mar ("Mountain Range of the Sea") is a 1,500 km (930 mi) long system of coastal mountain ranges and escarpments in southeastern Brazil that runs parallel to the Atlantic coast, from northern Río Grande do Sul (state) in the south into Espírito Santo (state) in the north.
+The Serra do Mar ("Mountain Range of the Sea") is a 1,500 km (930 mi) long system of coastal mountain ranges, and escarpments in southeastern Brazil that runs parallel to the Atlantic coast, from the northern part of Río Grande do Sul in the south into Espírito Santo in the north.

-Also known as the "Brazilian Cordillera" due to its prolonged mountainous formation, in many places Serra do Mar rises straight from the sea, itself forming the coastline.
-The sharpness of its peaks and the dense rain forest combine to form an almost impenetrable barrier from the Brazilian plateau to the sea.
+Also known as the "Brazilian Cordillera" due to its prolonged mountainous formation, Serra do Mar rises straight from the sea, forming the coastline in many places.
+The sharpness of its peaks and the dense rainforest combine to create an almost impenetrable barrier from the Brazilian plateau to the sea.

-The rest of the mountain system comprises such ranges as Serra da Mantiqueira and Serra dos Órgãos in Rio de Janeiro (state), the Espinhaço and Aimorés mountains of Minas Gerais (state) and the Diamantina Upland of Bahia (state).
-Sections of these highlands also are known separately or collectively as the Geral Mountains.
+The rest of the mountain system comprises such ranges as Serra da Mantiqueira and Serra dos Órgãos in Rio de Janeiro, the Espinhaço and Aimorés mountains of Minas Gerais, and the Diamantina Upland of Bahia.
+Sections of these highlands are also known separately or collectively as Serra Geral.